yhs666/mc-docs.zh-cn/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

                     Console.WriteLine("Serializing Sample Data Set...");

                     //Create a SequentialWriter instance for type SensorData, which can serialize a sequence of SensorData objects to stream.
-                    //Data will not be compressed (Null compression codec). using (var writer = AvroContainer.CreateGenericWriter(Schema, buffer, Codec.Null)) {
+                    //Data is not compressed (Null compression codec). using (var writer = AvroContainer.CreateGenericWriter(Schema, buffer, Codec.Null)) {
                         using (var streamWriter = new SequentialWriter<object>(writer, 24))